I Want You To Be Uncomfortable.

 Aside from extreme instances such as in PTSD, discomfort itself cannot hurt you.
 That’s not to say we should ignore discomfort - it works as a good rule-of-thumb for danger in a lot of cases.
 But next time your discomfort is caused by something that you know is actually beneficial to you, like moderate exercise, imagine the discomfort as a drill instructor shouting square in your face to stop exercising and sit down.
 With enough practice - enough instances in which you choose to embrace discomfort for the sake of your health - in the face of discomfort you can become like the recruit who stands there stone-faced and unflinching as the drill instructor reams them out.

 Comfortable with discomfort

 I’ve had a lot of discomfort in my life, and if you are a human being, you may have had a lot of discomfort too.
 I want to share with you something that caused a great deal of discomfort in my life.
-Three years ago, with an affliction that would much later be diagnosed as toxic mold exposure plus obstructive sleep apnea, I became so sick that every waking moment was painful, and existence itself felt very uncomfortable.
+Three years ago, with an affliction that would much later be diagnosed as chronic sinusitis, toxic mold exposure, and obstructive sleep apnea, I became so sick that every waking moment was painful, and existence itself felt very uncomfortable.
 Now, I was not quite on the same level as the guy who can’t move anything but his face, but to me, a college graduate from a loving family, this experience brought more pain and confusion than I had ever felt in my life.
 And as I was treated for a misdiagnosis, my condition progressed.
 If you can imagine what it would be like to begin going insane while experiencing deep depression, paranoia and insomnia, you will get an idea of how uncomfortable it was.

 The illness was finally diagnosed, and my health began to slowly improve again.
 As I began to feel better, the depression lifted, the paranoia lifted, and I began to feel comfortable in my mind again.